 Will Parents Ever Have Access to Plagiocephaly Helmets on the NHS?

 The advice on the NHS website has been updated regarding plagiocephaly helmets, perhaps in response to pressure for it to change its stance.
 They now acknowledge that helmets can be an effective treatment for plagiocephaly, however, the tone is still disparaging as they claim that there isn’t clear evidence to suggest they work.

 However, we see on a daily basis how effective plagiocephaly helmets are as a treatment.
 In 2015, the largest study of its kind was published, which researched the effectiveness of helmet therapy for positional cranial deformation.
-The study of which were overwhelming, with complete correction being successfully achieved in 94.4% of patients treated with helmet treatment as first-line therapy.
+The study of which was overwhelming, with complete correction being successfully achieved in 94.4% of patients treated with helmet treatment as first-line therapy.
 Additionally, 96.1% of infants who received helmets after failed repositioning techniques also achieved complete correction.
 Take a look at our research page for more research into plagiocephaly and helmet therapy.

 As we have seen, there is an overwhelming body of evidence indicating that helmets are an effective treatment for plagiocephaly.
 However, it looks as though we still have a way to go until parents have access to plagiocephaly helmets on the NHS.

-Here at Technology in Motion we offer a free, no obligation evaluation to assess the severity of the deformity.
+Here at Technology in Motion, we offer a free, no-obligation evaluation to assess the severity of the deformity.
 Should treatment be recommended, we provide sound, research-backed advice in every individual assessment.

 Call 0330 100 1800 to arrange an appointment or browse our website for more information on our clinics and the services that we provide.